 Steps You Can Take to Win Your Disability Claim

-If you haven’t applied yet, or if you have applied and were denied, remember that medical evidence listed in the Blue Book is arguably the most important factor in your Social Security disability claim for degenerative disc disease.
+If you haven’t applied yet, or if you have applied and were initially denied, for disability for degenerative disc disease (DDD), it is essential that you remember that the medical evidence listed in the Blue Book is arguably the most important factor in your Social Security disability claim for degenerative disc disease.

 You may need to contact the medical records office at your hospital to obtain some of this information.

 While you don’t need to provide medical documentation to the SSA yourself, it is helpful to be as organized as possible.
 When you visit your doctor, it is a good idea to present a written list of symptoms and side-effects that you are experiencing.

 There are several ways that your neurologist, orthopedic doctor, or primary care physician can help including:

 - Ensuring that your full medical history related to your spine is up to date

 - Listing your past treatments and responses, as well as the plan for the future

 - Documenting all of your medications and experienced side effects

 A Social Security disability attorney or advocate can assist you in ensuring that your disability claim for degenerative disc disease (DDD) is thorough, thus increasing your chances for approval.